wtopolski/PolishNotation/README.md

-PolishPrefixNotation
+PolishNotation
 ====================

-Polish Prefix Notation for Android.
+Polish Notation for Android.
 Sample application with JNI and C++ code.